-1 Global variation in the long-term seasonal changes

-2 observed in ionospheric F-region data
+Global variation in the long-term seasonal changes observed in ionospheric F region data

-- 3 C. J. Scott1 R. Stamper2 - 4 [1]{University of Reading, Reading, Berkshire, UK} - 5 [2]{Rutherford Appleton Laboratory, Chilton, Oxfordshire, UK} - 6 Correspondence to: C. J. Scott (chris.scott@reading.ac.uk)
+C. J. Scott1 and R. Stamper2

+1University of Reading, Reading, Berkshire, UK

+Correspondence to: C. J. Scott (chris.scott@reading.ac.uk)

-Abstract
+Received: 20 June 2014 - Revised: 6 February 2015 - Accepted: 17 February 2015 - Published: 8 April 2015

+Abstract.
 Long-term variability has previously been observed in the relative magnitude of annual and semi-annual variations in the critical frequency (related to the peak electron concentration) of the ionospheric F2 layer (foF2).
-In this paper we investigate the global patterns in such variability by calculating the time varying power ratio of semi-annual to annual components seen in ionospheric foF2 data sequences from 77 ionospheric monitoring stations around the world.
-The temporal variation in power ratios observed at each station was then correlated with the same parameter calculated from similar epochs for the Slough/Chilton dataset (for which there exists the longest continuous sequence of ionospheric data).
-This technique reveals strong regional variation in the data which bear a striking similarity to the regional variation observed in long-term changes to the height of the ionospheric F2 layer.
-We argue that since both the height and peak density of the ionospheric F2 region are influenced by changes to thermospheric circulation and composition, that the observed long-term and regional variability can be explained by such changes.
-In the absence of long-term measurements of thermospheric composition, detailed modelling work is required to investigate these processes.
+In this paper we investigate the global patterns in such variability by calculating the time varying power ratio of semiannual to annual components seen in ionospheric foF2 data sequences from 77 ionospheric monitoring stations around the world.
+The temporal variation in power ratios observed at each station was then correlated with the same parameter calculated from similar epochs for the Slough/Chilton data set (for which there exists the longest continuous sequence of ionospheric data).
+This technique reveals strong regional variation in the data, which bears a striking similarity to the regional variation observed in long-term changes to the height of the ionospheric F2 layer.
+We argue that since both the height and peak density of the ionospheric F2 region are influenced by changes to thermospheric circulation and composition, the observed long-term and regional variability can be explained by such changes.
+In the absence of longterm measurements of thermospheric composition, detailed modelling work is required to investigate these processes.